progress/nativescript-invengo/README.md

 ```

-Given that you have configured the plugin in a view / app scope, once `readTag` reads the EPC tag.
-I am using Invengo XC-1003 android device.
+Given that you have configured the plugin in a view / app scope, `readTag` reads an EPC tag with an Invengo XC-1003 android device.

 ```
 // native-script method